 Electronic monitoring in the context of domestic and family violence

-Following the Queensland Government’s response to Not Now, Not Ever, the report of the Queensland Special Taskforce on Domestic and Family Violence (2015), the Department of Justice and Attorney-General (DJAG) has commissioned ANROWS to carry out research on the effectiveness and best practice principles for electronic monitoring of domestic and family violence perpetrators.
-The purpose of the research is to inform the development of a trial program in Queensland.
-The project will include an assessment of the appropriateness of electronic monitoring in specific criminal law contexts (i.e. bail, probation and parole).
+Following the Queensland Government’s response to Not Now, Not Ever, the report of the Queensland Special Taskforce on Domestic and Family Violence (2015), the Department of Justice and Attorney-General (DJAG) commissioned ANROWS to carry out research on the effectiveness and best practice principles for electronic monitoring of domestic and family violence perpetrators.
+The purpose of the research was to inform the development of a trial program in Queensland.
+The project included an assessment of the appropriateness of electronic monitoring in specific criminal law contexts (i.e. bail, probation and parole).

-The objectives of the project are to identify:
+The objectives of the project were to identify:

-- If so, what technology is likely to be most effective (including cost effectiveness) in undertaking such monitoring?
+- the technology likely to be most effective (including cost effectiveness) in undertaking such monitoring

-- What context (bail, probation and parole) is most practical and effective for such monitoring?
+- the context (bail, probation and/or parole) most practical and effective for such monitoring

-- What measures should be taken to mitigate risks that perpetrators may re-offend while being electronically monitored?
+- measures that should be taken to mitigate risks that perpetrators may re-offend while being electronically monitored

-- The best practice features of an electronic monitoring trial/program targeting domestic and family violence perpetrators, including examining models underpinning trials and programs targeting to these perpetrators in other jurisdictions?
+- best practice features of an electronic monitoring trial/program targeting domestic and family violence perpetrators, including models underpinning trials and programs targeting these perpetrators in other jurisdictions.